arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

     //code here will update every 1 second
     //without blocking the program and the cloud update }
+}

 ```

-***Note that a variable's sync between a board and the cloud is limited to two message per second (500ms)***
+***Note that a variable's sync between a board and the cloud is limited to two messages per second (500ms)***

 ## Variable Synchronisation

 It is possible to sync (link) one or many variables across different Things, a feature that enables bi-directional communication between devices, without writing a single line of code!

-To enable variable synchronisation, create a new variable, and click on the "Sync with other Things" option.
+To enable variable synchronization, create a new variable, and click on the "Sync with other Things" option.

 ![](assets/variable-sync.png)